-Important: Lonesome Lake is no longer considered safe to drink from (even with filteration) due to excessive human feces found in the water.
+Important: Lonesome Lake is no longer considered safe to drink from (even with filtration) due to excessive human feces found in the water.

 The Wind Rivers are a rugged mountain range full of harsh weather and rich with wildlife including, but not limited to, bears.
 Be sure to carry bear spray and store your food properly.

-Pro tip: If you don’t want to deal with hanging food but the weight of a bear can sounds heavy and exhausting, try the more economically efficient bear bag product called Ursack.
+Pro tip: If you don’t want to deal with hanging food but the weight of a bear can sound heavy and exhausting, try the more economically efficient bear bag product called Ursack.

 Leave No Trace

 While it may seem like the Cirque is a vast space with very few people to share the beauty with, the reality is that there are still thousands of people who visit the Wind every year, particularly concentrated in the Cirque of the Towers which is a small region of space.

 Not only is there a responsibility to pack out your trash, but in high-concentration areas such as the Cirque, it is highly encouraged to pack out ALL of your human waste in something such as a WagBag.
 I know many hikers are deterred from doing this but it’s not that bad.
 By doing so, you take responsibility to keep the Cirque of the Towers a pristine wilderness ecosystem, enjoyable to visit fo years to come.
 The alternative is to pack a camp trowel, dig a cathole 6-8 inches deep, and pack out all toilet paper.

 While this blog does cover everything you need to know about hiking the Cirque, if you want a more thorough guidebook to all the different Wind River hikes, check out Hiking Wyoming’s Wind River Range by Ben Atkison.